kissartisan/laravel-nuggets/README.md

     $table->integer('subject_id')->unsigned();
     $table->string('subject_type');

-But you can use 'morphs' instead of that code above to explicity express that you are creating a column for Polymorphic relationship:
+But you can use 'morphs' instead of the above code to explicity express that you are creating a column for Polymorphic relationship:

     $table->morphs('subject');